-Opening your front door to see mountains of snow reminds you that you're truly in the North.
-Our region really does have the types of winter you hear about on the news – the towering snowbanks, the polar-vortex temperatures.
-But what the news doesn't tell you is that winter creates another season of adventure Algoma Country.
+The Algoma region has the type of winter you hear about on the news – the towering snowbanks, and the polar-vortex temperatures.
+But what the news doesn't tell you is that winter creates another season of adventure in Algoma Country.
 There are countless activities here to keep you active and having fun.

 Here are 10 winter activities you should do this winter in Algoma:

 1. Ice Fishing

 So what if the lake froze over?
 That doesn't keep anglers off the lake.
 Ice fishing is a way of life in the North; the frozen lakes with a hole drilled through the thick ice, fishers secure in a warm ice hut – and you can't forget the peaceful surroundings, which make this experience even more enjoyable.
 Many of the region's operators are open year-round, so there is always a warm comfortable place to stay.
 These accommodations offer a variety of amenities, such as easy access to snowmobile trails, ice huts, and more.

 Snowmobiling is one of the most exciting ways to experience Ontario's breathtaking winter landscape.
 Algoma Country consists of over 1,400 miles of groomed trails, carved through the rugged Canadian Shield and old-growth forests.
 You'll travel through remote areas known only to snowmobilers.
 There are snowmobile loops for a snowmobile weekend getaway, and trail loops so that you can plan a weeklong trip.
 There are snowmobile-friendly communities located throughout the trail system where you'll find incredible accommodations, great places to eat, and many services along the way.